MikeSWang/Triumvirate/docs/source/installation.rst

 For GCC compilers, the relevant library is ``libgomp`` (typically distributed with the compiler).
-On Linux systems, it can be additionally installed either in a `conda` environment with
+On Linux systems, it can be additionally installed either in a Conda environment with

 .. code-block:: console
     :caption: Linux

     $ conda install -c conda-forge libgomp

-or outside `conda` environments using a package manager:
+or outside Conda environments using a package manager:

 .. code-block:: console
     :caption: Linux